jacotri77/iron_worker_node_twitter_bot/readme.md

 `brew install node`

-This will also install `npm` which will enable you to add your other dependent packages.
+This will also install `npm` which will enable you to add `yarn`, which I prefer for installing dependendcies as it is deterministic so this project isn't broken a year from now :).

+`npm install -g yarn`

 Make sure you have the following dependencies installed: